sungsik-kong/PhyNEST.jl/docs/src/manual/quartet.md

 # Quartet

 ## Reading a network
 An extended Newick string can be read by the function `readTopology` from `PhyloNetworks`.
-Here we will use a five tip network:
+See [Cardona et al.,(2008)](https://doi.org/10.1186/1471-2105-9-532) to see the first description of the extended Newick formatted network.
+Here we use a five tip network:

 `(5,(4,((3,(2)#H6:::0.6),(1,#H6:::0.4))));`.

+PhyNE uses the same the extended Newick format as in `PhyloNetworks`.
+Branch lengths can be specified using colon (`:`) as in a regular Newick string.
+For reticulation nodes, relevant information are specified in the order of ':length:bootstrap:gamma'.
+PhyNE does *not* require branch lengths to be specified, however, if gamma is specified, it will be set as 0.5 .

 ```@repl quartet
 using PhyNE
 network = readTopology("(5,(4,((3,(2)#H6:::0.6),(1,#H6:::0.4))));")
 ```
 ## Extract quartet(s)

-net=readTopology
+PhyNE can extract quartets extracted from a tree or a network using the function `extractQuartets`.
 ```@repl quartet
-printQuartets(extractQuartets(network))
+printQuartets(network)
 ```

 ## True site pattern probabilities for a quartet